for the degree of Master of Music in Music

 Students must choose a concentration:

-The School of Music has been an accredited member of the National Association of Schools of Music since 1933.
+The School of Music has been accredited by the National Association of Schools of Music since 1933.

 Requirements for admission to the Master of Music (MM) programs are a Bachelor of Music degree from the University of Illinois at Urbana-Champaign or an equivalent degree from another accredited institution.
-Students holding other degrees may be admitted but will be expected to make up any deficiencies in addition to fulfilling all requirements for the graduate degree.
+Students holding other degrees may be admitted but will be expected to make up for any deficiencies and fulfill all requirements for the graduate degree.

-Prerequisite for admission to the Artist Diploma is a master's degree in music performance.
+A prerequisite for admission to the Artist Diploma is a bachelor's degree.